thomasoca/cv-generator/README.md

 ## Modifications
 For the altacv class, I did not use the `pdfx` and `biblatex` package, as it caused error when installed using Docker.

+**(Update per AltaCV v1.5)**

+Package `pdfx` somehow needed in order to use withhyper option on the document.
+As the bug that causes `pdfx` package error still not resolved, I discard withhyper option from the document class for this release version.

 ## How to run locally (using Docker)
 1. Clone this repo using `git clone https://github.com/thomasoca/cv-generator.git`
 2. Install [Docker](https://docs.docker.com/get-docker/) on your local machine